alphagov/pay-partner-integrations/README.md

 # Pay Hackday

-NodeJS boilerplate and some resources for GOV.UK Hack Day
+*NodeJS boilerplate and resources for GOV.UK Hack Day*

+Application skeleton for the most basic NodeJS web application that developers can use during the Pay Hack Day to quickly bootstrap a hypothetical GOV.UK service.
+The seed is pre-configured to install the necessary libraries needed to complete the exercise of integrating with GOV.UK Pay, GOV.UK Notify and deploying on GOV.UK PaaS.

 ## Running GOV.UK Pay sample service
 ```